aimms/how-to/Articles/293/293-extracting-data-from-XML.rst

 If you followed the procedure to :doc:`Extract an XML File from a Server <../294/294-Online-XML-HTTP-library>`, your XML file will be in the root directory of your project (or in any directory specified in the ``OutputFile`` string).
 Otherwise you'll need to specify the path to your XML file in a parameter before you begin.

 The procedure is as follows:

 #.
-Generate XSD
+Generate XSD.
 #.
-Create AIMMS objects
+Create AIMMS objects.
 #.
-Generate AXM
+Generate AXM.
 #.
-Read XML data
+Read XML data.

 Generating XSD file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^